-To give you even more insights into your family story, Ancestry compares your DNA to that of everyone else’s in their database, which now has almost 10 million test takers.
+To give you even more insights into your family story, Ancestry compares your DNA to that of everyone else’s in their database, which now has 15 million test takers.

 Depending on how much DNA you share with any given person in the AncestryDNA database, Ancestry estimates a possible relationship.
 You might be matched up to anyone from a parent to a distant cousin.

 These possible relatives, or “DNA matches,” are listed on your AncestryDNA test results.
 They could live down the street or around the world.